Energy poverty affects millions of displaced people

 Without power it is difficult to heat your home, study and work after dark, receive medical services, communicate with dispersed relatives, or engage in any kind of economic activity.

-Energy poverty is expensive
+Energy poverty is expensive, inefficient and dangerous

 In the Dadaab refugee camps in Kenya, we estimate that households spend 24 per cent of their income on energy, compared to a UK household spend of just 4 percent.

 Wood and charcoal are inefficient fuels, but they are by far the most common sources of energy used by refugees and displaced people around the world.
-Burning this kind of biomass fuel emits disproportionately large amounts of CO2 and generates less energy than other types of fuel.
+Burning this kind of fuel emits disproportionately large amounts of CO2 and generates less energy than other types of fuel.

 We estimate that 20,000 displaced people die prematurely each year from respiratory illnesses as a result of household air pollution caused by burning wood, charcoal, kerosene and other fuels indoors.
 Shelters catch fire and children are sometimes accidentally poisoned by drinking kerosene.